 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Authority's basic financial statements.
-The introductory section on pages 1 - 4 and supplementary information schedules presented on pages 49 - 53 are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The Introductory Section and supplementary information identified in the table of contents are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The supplementary information schedules presented on pages 49 - 53 are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The supplementary information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the supplementary information schedules are fairly stated in all material respects in relation to the basic financial statements as a whole.
+In our opinion, the supplementary data is fairly stated, in all material respects, in relation to the basic financial statements as a whole.

-The introductory section has not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on it.
+The introductory section listed in the table of contents has not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we do not express an opinion or provide any assurance on them.